PathMLP: Smooth Path Towards High-order Homophily: Preliminaries

-Edge homophily metric cannot measure the homophily of imbalanced datasets well, as it tends to be affected by majority class nodes.
-To address this, adjusted homophily~\cite{adjusted} has been proposed, which further considers the relationship between edge and node degrees based on edge homophily, and can better measure the homophily of imbalanced datasets.
+\textbf{Adjusted Homophily}~\cite{adjusted} is proposed to alleviate the issue that edge homophily metric fails to effectively measure the homophily of class-imbalanced datasets due to the influence of majority class nodes.
+It further consider the relationship between edge and node degrees based on edge homophily, thereby providing a more accurate assessment of homophily in imbalanced datasets.

 where $D_c$ denotes the sum of the degrees of all nodes belonging to class $c$, and $C$ is the number of node classes.